pauljv92/cs446_mapgen/README.md

 Folder to extract data from Google Maps API.
 We can filter the map image generation by State in the getmapimages.py

 **model_generation/**
 Scripts used to generate training data and using training model.
 We used Weka to generate decforests2.model which is a Random Forest implementation.
-To generate prediction images, load map_data/ with satellite data of 800x800 satellite \
-images(containing "satellite" in the filename), and then run python train_test.py.
+To generate prediction images, load map_data/ with satellite data of 800x800 satellite images(containing "satellite" in the filename), and then run python train_test.py.
 The map generation images from the model will be generated in the map_data/ folder.
-To change the model being used we have to use weka to generate a mode\
-l and change the model location string in predict.java and recompile the class.
+To change the model being used we have to use weka to generate a model and change the model location string in predict.java and recompile the class.
 Then re-run python train_test.py.

 **mapgen_results/**
 Results of test map generation runs from initial phase of model testing and evaluation.
 There are 3 runs displayed here.